Create new topic

 - E-mail - orgNote - Report post to moderator |

 Another Devil Dies - Smart lyrics.
 I appreciate that.
 Somehow, though, those lyrics, combined with things like tempo changes, woodwinds and brass, and the faux-live environment complete with crowd noises and applause strikes me as unforgiveably self-indulgent.
 Welcome to the Overground - OK, by now I see this guy is pretty friggin' weird.
+I'm sure I should hate this, but the Steely Dan-esque opening spiraling into an "Age of Aquarius"-brand proclamation makes this one of my favorite songs of the mixtape.
 Once around the Block - Unremarkable.
 Not at all bad, but unremarkable.
 Nothings Gonna Change Your Mind - I was ready not to like this song after the first few stanzas, but, you're right, by the end of the song, I was kinda diggin' it.
 It evolves into a rather epic production, but oddly, Gough's quirkiness carries it well.
 Promises - I could like this track if only because against the grandiosity of those that precede it, this one seems relatively -- pleasantly -- subtle.
-But I also really like the chord changes, the piano work, and a memorable melody (FINALLY!
+But I also really like the chord changes, the piano work, and a memorable melody (FINALLY! ) And the lyrics remain smart here, if they are considerably more melancholy here than elsewhere on this mixtape.
 The Further I Slide - A review I read online complained this was a pretty blatant rip-off of Marvin Gaye's "Sexual Healing."
 I suppose I can detect some similarities in the chord progression and the tempo, but I don't feel the rip-off elsewhere.
 That said, like "Once Around the Block," this song is OK... but just OK.
 How - The disjointed movements here are annoying.
 I can't grab onto anything here.
-Pissing in the Wind - I was ready to comment again about how unremarkable this song is... until that nutty keyboard solo (is that a friggin' celesta?
+Pissing in the Wind - I was ready to comment again about how unremarkable this song is... until that nutty keyboard solo (is that a friggin' celesta? ) at 2:03.
+It's an accessible enough song, and I suppose I can see why its country tavern aesthetic would appeal to some.
 Holy Grail - By the time I arrived at this song, I was pretty ambivalent about BDB.
 I'd heard overly gimmicky tracks; I'd heard utterly forgettable tracks; and I'd heard pretty enjoyable, if quirky, ones.
 The first half of "Holy Grail" fell in line with the forgettable stuff.
 And after the recorder solo and the impending change in movement at 4:12, I was ready to chalk up the second half as more gimmick.
 But I actually liked where he went -- catchy piano riff, fantastic wailing guitar, fun children's chorus and a wash of bizarre sound effects for a really odd close.
 In many ways this track reminded me more of "A Day in the Life" -- or even the opening sequence of Pink Floyd's Dark Side of the Moon -- than "How." ....Thanks, NDRU.
 I'd never heard of Badly Drawn Boy.
-Having heard him now, Damon Gough (I did some reading up Top 3 favorites: 1.
+Having heard him now, Damon Gough (I did some reading up ) impresses me as an artist whom I'd enjoy live more than recorded.
+He apparently is celebrated for his melodies, but I honestly don't see this as his defining mark.
+Rather, Gough's stuff (here at least), with its sound effects, odd instrumentations and diverse movements and tempo changes, gives me a far more theatrical energy.
+Top 3 favorites: 1.
 Promises 2.
 Welcome to the Overground 3.
 Holy Grail. great review, thatnks!
 I had issues of what to choose here, as I wanted some stuff that people could get in just one listen, but that much of his best material is just not meant for that.
 So I just tried to make something that I liked and sounded like maybe it could go together.
 I'm glad you liked any of it at all!
 I'm a little surprised at the ones you chose as your favorites, however.
 Just goes to show you can't predict peoples' taste (not that yours was bad or wrong).
 In my mind you chose the more challenging songs, either from a potentially "pretentious" standpoint--Holy Grail & Welcome to the Overground--or from a more subtle standpoint--Promises--as your favorites.
 It's funny, but you're correct, I think...
 I definitely liked "Promises" because it didn't have some of the bombast of the other stuff.
-But while the melodrama of other songs lost me, it was the very thing that drew me to "Welcome to the Overground" and "Holy Grail." ________________
+But while the melodrama of other songs lost me, it was the very thing that drew me to "Welcome to the Overground" and "Holy Grail."
+I suspect maybe in my mind, if you're gonna do something pretentious, it should be SOOOO pretentious that people are willing to almost chalk it up to camp... and, thus, forgive you for it. Ὅσον ζῇς φαίνου

 - E-mail - orgNote - Report post to moderator |